 only the modest is grand, only the humble is competent

 to prevail." - Lǎozǐ 老子 "old master"

-The reference to the Master can raise the responsibility for one's own acting.
+The reference to the Master or father can raise the responsibility for one's own acting.

 Professional ethics, economic spirit, law-abidance, and artistic excellency